amrutapatil1209/StatasticsForDs/README.md

 # StatisticsForDs
-This repo has all Statastics required for DS
+This repo has all Statistics required for DS